lab-carpentry/blueprint-resourcesharing/README.md

 A good resource sharing plan helps avoid unanticipated hurdles and disagreements when it's time to release project content.
 An explicit plan ensures that the Universities, Investigators, and Funders involved in a grant are all on the same page regarding resource sharing.
 Having a straightforward licensing arrangement can avoid delays down the road when seeking licensing approval from your University.
-Resource sharing plans can impose legally-binding obligations for University's to openly license research.
+Resource sharing plans can impose legally-binding obligations for Universities to openly license research.
-Finally, a plan that commits to openness can make your proposal more attractive to funders.
+Finally, a plan that commits to openness should make your proposal more attractive to funders.

 ## Reuse